CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 | 10  | 46.15% | 53.67% |
 | Avg | 43.95% | 44.16% |

 Overall, decreasing the number of outputs of the LSTM layer had a positive impact on performance: +4%.
 However, the difference between 256 and 128 outputs is essentially negligible.
 They perform very similar on most essay sets, and the disimilar sets are mostly trading performance increases and decreases.
+All things considered, a simpler model is better.

 For the experiments in the following table, chunk step size = 1, LSTM size = 128, batch = 32.